websoftid/wordpress-patched/wp-content/plugins/google-captcha/readme.txt

 * NEW : Ability to add Google Captcha (reCAPTCHA) into standard forms was added.

 == Upgrade Notice ==

+= V1.66 =
+* Bugs fixed.
+* Plugin optimization completed.

+= V1.65 =
+* The compatibility with new WordPress version updated.
+* Plugin optimization completed.
+* New features added.

+= V1.64 =
+* New features added.

 = V1.63 =
 * Usability improved.